Causal Inference in Randomized Trials with Partial Clustering: Methods

-Here, we specify a hierarchical causal model to describe the data generating process for a standard CRT with naturally occurring clustering in both arms \cite{balzer_new_2019,benitez_defining_2023, balzer_two-stage_2021, nugent_blurring_2022}.
+Here, we specify a hierarchical causal model to describe the data generating process for a fully clustered trial with naturally occurring clustering in both arms \cite{balzer_new_2019, benitez_defining_2023, balzer_two-stage_2021, nugent_blurring_2022}.

 First, clusters $j=1,\ldots, J$ are defined and selected from the target population.
 Participants in each cluster are indexed by $i=1, \dots, N_j$.
 The cluster size $N_j$ may be constant, but more commonly varies.
 Next, baseline covariates are measured.
-Let $W_{ij}$ denote the baseline covariates of the $i^{th}$ participant in cluster $j$ and $\mathbf{W}_j=(W_{ij}:i =1,\ldots, N_j)$ be the corresponding matrix of participant-level covariates in cluster $j$.
+Let $W_{ij}$ denote the baseline covariate values of the $i^{th}$ participant in cluster $j$ and $\mathbf{W}_j=(W_{ij}:i =1,\ldots, N_j)$ be the corresponding set of covariates for all participants in cluster $j$.
 Usually, $W_{ij}$ and, thereby, $\textbf{W}_j$ include cluster-level characteristics.
 Clusters are then randomized to the intervention or control condition.
-Let $A_j=1$ indicate that cluster $j$ was randomized to the intervention.
-By design, all participants in a given cluster receive the same treatment assignment: $\textbf{A}_j=(A_{ij}: i=1,\ldots, N_j)=A_j$.
+Let $A_j=1$ indicate that cluster $j$ was randomized to the intervention; by design, all participants in a given cluster receive the same treatment.
 Finally, outcomes are measured among participants; the outcome vector for cluster $j$ is denoted $\mathbf{Y}_j = (Y_{ij}: i = 1, \dots , N_j)$.

 The data generating process for this CRT can be represented by drawing $J$ times from the following non-parametric structural equation model (NPSEM) \cite{pearl_causality_2009, balzer_new_2019}: